udexon/GEISHA/README.md

   - 2) The homoiconified function word is stored in GDB.

-- j) Here is the example of using Forth / Phoscript to interface to C++ SymEngine computer algebra library.
+- j) Here is an example of using Forth / Phoscript to interface to C++ SymEngine computer algebra library:
   - https://github.com/udexon/SymForth
   - [Phoscript Tutorials](https://github.com/udexon/Multiweb/blob/master/Phoscript_Tutorials.md)